Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 Nakita isn't the only TikToker to try the trend, with makeup artist Charlotte Hyatt-Willis and beauty content creator @hanstluce among those who love using white concealer to illuminate the under-eye area and to diminish blue and purple tones.
 There are two popular versions of the trend: Nakita's way (applying concealer underneath your foundation to blanket dark circles) and Charlotte's method (dotting the product over foundation and blending it in with a makeup sponge or brush).
 With skin-toned concealer, either way works, too.

 No matter how much concealer I use, my dark circles tend to show through my foundation.
 (I'll never forget when a celebrity artist did my makeup and seemingly couldn't get enough of the stuff.)
 I also find it quite difficult to match concealer exactly so I thought I'd take a chance on white.
 TikTok has propelled L.A.
-Girl's PRO.CONCEAL HD High Definition Concealer in Flat White Corrector $6.95, to stardom and as a result it can be out of stock.
-Instead, I used Makeup Revolution's Conceal & Define Concealer in Pure White, $8, which is similar in tone and texture.
+Girl's PRO.CONCEAL HD High Definition Concealer in Flat White Corrector, £5, to stardom and as a result it's out of stock everywhere.
+Instead, I used Makeup Revolution's Conceal & Define Concealer in Pure White, £4.95, which is similar in tone and texture.
 I applied this in dots on one under-eye to see if it would make any difference compared to my usual technique.
-I won't lie — it looked like white out but blending for a good few seconds using a damp makeup sponge dissipated the colour quite evenly.
+I won't lie — it looked like Tipp-Ex but blending for a good few seconds using a damp makeup sponge dissipated the colour quite evenly.
 Next step: foundation.
-I applied Il Makiage Woke Up Like This, $68, like normal and did the rest of my makeup, including blush and a little highlighter.
+I applied Il Makiage Woke Up Like This, £36, like normal and did the rest of my makeup, including blush and a little highlighter.

-"White concealer is more effective for achieving a bright and lifted appearance," confirms Saffron Hughes, a makeup artist.
+"White concealer is more effective for achieving a bright and lifted appearance," confirms Saffron Hughes, makeup artist at FalseEyelashes.co.uk.
 "This concealer trick can be used on all skin tones because when blended together with foundation, it creates your own custom concealer shade.
 The only downside would be that you can't wear it alone like you might with your regular skin-toned concealer, as it needs the rest of your base products in order to blend and create the full look."

 Saffron adds that not only does white concealer help to minimise any shadows or discolouration but it can also be used to 'colour correct' your skin.
 "For example, you can mix white concealer with a dark foundation to make it lighter, which you can then use to brighten the under-eye and contour.
 As well as creating custom shades, white concealer still looks good under a camera flash when blended properly with your foundation."